geografa/edrex.github.io/_posts/2013-09-29-emoji-web-font.md

 tags:
   - things
 status: done
-description: "Support for emoji unicode characters on the web\n"
+description: "Using emoji on the web"
 layout: default
 ---